Adastra user documentation

 Warning

 TO READ BEFORE CONTINUING: Know that the documentation is always a work in progress and it may be slightly behind, or slight in advance of the current state of the machine.
-For instance as of 2023/01/23, some SLURM options such as the implicit binding (when you ask SLURM to do it for you) may not be working properly.
-For the binding, refer to Proper binding, why and how.
-On a final note, do not forget to check the Known issues.
+Do not forget to check the Known issues.
+No LLM is involved in the creation of this documentation (except for the virtual assistant).

 Note